- 3.17K views

 - Base yourself in top-quality luxury accommodation while you spend your days explore the unique landscapes and wildlife on the island

 A UNESCO World Heritage site, the diversity and beauty contained in the Galapagos Islands needs to be seen to be believed.
 The islands get their name from the shape of the shell of the giant tortoise, a species that can often be found off the coast and on the beaches of these 35 volcanic islands.
 The wildlife is possibly the biggest draw for visitors to the Galapagos, along with fantastic diving sites and luxurious hotels.
-Best of all, the weather is pleasant year-round, making this the perfect luxury getaway any time of year.
+Best of all, the weather is pleasant year-round, making it the perfect destination for a luxury vacation any time of the year.

 What makes it luxury: Located about 1,000 km off the Pacific coast of Ecuador, the Galapagos Islands are not easily reached.
 Most of the few visitors who get the chance to explore this part of the world come via luxury cruise.

 If you’re a fan of glamorous resorts, pristine waters and absolute bliss, the Maldives is a destination made for you!
-Located just southwest of India in the middle of the Indian Ocean, the Maldives is an archipelagic country made up of an incredible 1192 coral islands — 100 of which contain some of the most luxurious overwater resorts on Earth.
-With hotels on stilts above crystal clear waters, a perfect tropical climate, world-class snorkeling spots and pristine white sandy beaches, what more could you ask for in a tropical vacation destination?
+Located just southwest of India in the middle of the Indian Ocean, the Maldives is an archipelagic country made up of an incredible 1192 coral islands — 100 of which contain some of the most luxurious resorts on Earth.
+With hotels on stilts above crystal clear waters, a perfect tropical climate, world-class snorkeling spots and pristine white sandy beaches, what more could you ask for in a tropical vacation destination dipped in luxury?

 What makes it luxury: The Maldives is a postcard-perfect destination, with luxury resorts that are comfortable, secluded and peaceful.